routingblog/arbitration/content/docs/info.md

 - Concurence: John P. Stevens
 - Dissents: Sandra Day O'Connor, William Rehnquist

-Core Claim (pull quote):
+{{< details "Core Claim (pull quote)" >}}

-> In enacting § 2 of the federal Act, Congress declared a national policy favoring arbitration and withdrew the power of the states to require a judicial forum for the resolution of claims that the contracting parties agreed to resolve by arbitration.
+In enacting § 2 of the federal Act, Congress declared a national policy favoring arbitration and withdrew the power of the states to require a judicial forum for the resolution of claims that the contracting parties agreed to resolve by arbitration.
+{{< /details >}}

 ## Mitsubishi Motors Corp. v.
 Soler Chrysler-Plymouth, Inc., 473 U.S. 614 (1985)